 Buying all your pieces separately (option 3) is expensive.
 So unless you can find a set with the exact sizes you want at the quality level you want (option 2), option 1 is the most economical option and allows you the most well-rounded, most versatile cookware set for your needs.

 Pay attention to the skillet sizes in a cookware set; often, they can be too small to cook meals for a family.

 Also pay attention to how a skillet is shaped: the bigger the slope of the sides, the smaller the actual cooking surface.
 Thus, depending on how it's shaped, a 9-inch diameter skillet can have a cooking surface from 6 to almost 9 inches in diameter--big difference!

 While skillet size and shape is an important component of picking the best cookware set for yourself, be sure to look also at the shape of the saucepans.
 We recommend that you don't buy anything that has a narrower opening than it does a base.

 - They don't stack.

-So even if you fall in love with how cute the pans look (and they do look cute), think about usability and storage: if you want pans that are easy to clean and pans that are easy to store, don't buy pans with narrower tops than bottoms.
+So even if you fall in love with how pretty the pans look (and they are pretty), think about usability and storage: if you want pans that are easy to clean and pans that are easy to store, don't buy pans with narrower tops than bottoms.